 Australia has one of the highest rates of skin cancer in the world and it is the most common cancer affecting young Australians.

-- Wear protective clothing
+on protective clothing

-- Put on a hat
+on a wide-brim hat

-- UVR protection policy to protect people where they spend time: at work, at sport and at school
+- UVR protection policy to protect people where they spend time: at work, at sport and at school.

-- increase shade provision
+- Increase shade provision.

-- increase ultraviolet radiation (UVR) protection behaviours
+- Increase ultraviolet radiation (UVR) protection behaviours.

-- generating and using new evidence to inform skin cancer prevention planning, policies, projects and services.
+- Generating and using new evidence to inform skin cancer prevention planning, policies, projects and services.